what is tcu senate?

 Allocating and approving budgets and supplementary funding requests for all TCU-recognized groups

-TCU Senate has an operating budget of upwards of $2 million.
-This budget comes from undergraduates' student activities fee and is used to fund all TCU-recognized student organizations.
+TCU Senate has authority over the allocation of all money collected by the undergraduate student activities fee, totaling over $2 million.
+This money is used to fund all TCU-recognized student organizations.

 Actively communicating with the Tufts student body to represent their needs and interests